 Obesity is estimated to be the fourth largest risk factor contributing to deaths in England (after hypertension, smoking, and high cholesterol) according to the NHS Atlas of Risk.
 For individuals classified as obese, the risk of poor health increases sharply with increasing BMI.

-‘Overweight’ and ‘obese’ are clinical terms which are most commonly measured using the Body Mass Index (BMI).
-BMI is a measure of weight against height defined as weight in kilograms divided by the height in metres squared (kg/m2).
+‘Overweight’ and ‘obese’ are clinical terms defined as abnormal or excessive fat accumulation that may impair health.
+The most common measure is the Body Mass Index (BMI).
+BMI is a measure of weight in kilograms against height height in metres squared (kg/m2).
 A BMI of 25 kg/m2 or more is overweight, of 30 kg/m2 or more is obese and a BMI of 40 kg/m2 is morbidly obese.

 Because body composition can vary significantly (tall and thin, small and muscular), in addition to BMI, a measure of waist circumference is used in people with a BMI less than 35kg/m2’ because a more ‘central’ fat distribution as identified by a high or very high waist circumference was found to be a better predictor of disease risk.
 Central obesity is defined as a very high waist circumference which is greater than 102cm for men and 88cm for women.

 Prevalance of high and very high waist circumference by age is set out below.
 The pattern follows the same trend by age group, but those with very high waist measurements form a greater proportion than those who are rated obese by the BMI index: